MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 This is the latest release of the preview channel for version 1.3.
 This release includes previews for new features across WinAppSDK and several performance, security, accessibility and reliability bug fixes.

-In an existing Windows App SDK 1.2 Stable app, you can update your Nuget package to 1.3.0-preview1 (see the **Update a package** section in [Install and manage packages in Visual Studio using the NuGet Package Manager](/nuget/consume-packages/install-use-packages-visual-studio#update-a-package)).
+In an existing Windows App SDK 1.2 (from the stable channel) app, you can update your Nuget package to 1.3.0-preview1 (see the **Update a package** section in [Install and manage packages in Visual Studio using the NuGet Package Manager](/nuget/consume-packages/install-use-packages-visual-studio#update-a-package)).

 For the updated runtime and MSIX, see [Downloads for the Windows App SDK](./downloads.md).